 EXAMPLE #2: Wistia

-Since it’s focused on one feature, Wistia’s feature announcement email is more geared towards getting the user to test the feature out right now.
-It follows the simple formula; communicate the benefits, describe how it works, and then prompt a next action.
+Since it’s focused on one feature, Wistia’s new feature announcement email is more geared towards getting the user to test the feature out right now.
+It follows the simple formula; communicates the benefits, describes how it works, and then prompts the next action.
 And, staying true to their product, Wistia delivers the news with a 40-second announcement video that shows off footage from the feature.

-- Collect smaller features into a changelog newsletter.
+3. Collect smaller features into a changelog newsletter.
 This allows you to send every feature to every user without being spammy.
-This caters for users who are following your product’s development excitedly but don’t use it regularly.
+This caters to users who are following your product’s development excitedly but don’t use it regularly.

-- Explain the feature without asking for a click.
+4. Explain the feature without asking for a click.
 Email open rates in the SaaS industry are around 20% and clickthroughs are 2%.
-That means 10 times as many people will read the email than will click through to the feature announcement blog post or demo; don’t waste words.
+That means 10 times as many people will read the email then will click through to the new feature announcement blog post or demo; don’t waste words.

-Add a UX feature announcement for your next launch
+Add an in-app feature announcement for your next launch #

 The reason in-app feature announcements improve product adoption is simple: you're more likely to get a user to engage with a feature if it's discoverable, easy to try, and can demonstrate clear value.